GuoYongyu/Dynamic-Line-ORB-SLAM2/README.md

 ## 1.5.
 DBoW2 and g2o
 Both two libraries are used in ORB-SLAM2, but g2o was modified by ORB-SLAM2.
 Two libraries are compressed and updated at `Thirdparty`.

+Some codes in CMakeLists.txt is changed because project uses OpenCV4, so the original codes in ORB-SLAM2 is not available.

 # 2. Building